One question we get from a lot of new homebrewers is, “How do I know how strong my beer will be?” Luckily, the answer is easy: use a hydrometer!

 There are ways to correct the weight of the hydrometer to fix the reading.
 You can add mass or gently file away material.
 This can be tricky and dangerous.
 Be careful when working with hydrometers as they are fragile.

 Hydrometers are used to measure buoyancy in fluids in various industries.
 For brewing, you want to seek out specifically designed models for beer or wine.
 There are a few different types of hydrometers so make sure you buy the right one.

 Triple Scale Hydrometer

 Triple scale hydrometers are the most common type that you’ll see.
 Most starter homebrew kits come with one of these.
 A triple scale hydrometer is usually about 9-12 inches long.
 They usually measure specific gravity, potential alcohol content, and Brix.
 These can range in price and the more you pay, the higher the precision.
-These are great tools and suitable for most brewers who want to have a close estimate of alcohol content.
+These are great tools and suitable for most brewers who want to have a close estimate of alcohol in solution.

 Narrow Range Hydrometer

-Narrow range hydrometers are specialized tools to measure specific gravity with a high degree of accuracy.
+Narrow range hydrometers are specialized tools to measure specific gravity with high degrees of accuracy.
 When monitoring fermentation, it’s important to know when it has stopped so you can package safely.
 A hydrometer with a narrow range of specific gravity between .990-1.020 lets you see exactly when your beer has finished fermenting.
 These are more common in professional breweries.

 Hydrometer With Correction Scale

 You don’t have to worry about making any temperature corrections with this type of hydrometer – it does it for you!
 These nifty tools have a built in thermometer.
 You can instantly correct temperature differences using the conversion chart on the hydrometer.